-Many high school football players are lost when it comes to college football recruiting.
-As a high school football player, it may be your dream to play college football.
+Many high school football players are lost in college football recruiting.
+It may be your dream to play college football as a high school football player.
 You care about your academic and athletic future.
 Earning a football scholarship can be one of the most exciting days of your life.

 College Football Recruiting - How To Get Recruited

-Your webinar presenter, Jamin Elliott, presents you with valuable and critical knowledge on the college football recruiting process.
+Your webinar presenter, Jamin Elliott, presents you with valuable and critical knowledge of college football recruiting.

-You can learn more on how you can gain access to the Gridiron recruiting center here.
+You can learn more about gaining access to the Gridiron recruiting center here.

 College Football Recruiting Rankings

-In 2021, there were 1,042,420 high school football players in the nation.
-Only about 7% of high school football players will have the opportunity to play at the college level.
+There are over 1 million high school football players in the nation.
+Only about 7% of high school football players can play at the college level.
 Out of the 7%, only around 2% will play at the Division 1 level.

-I want you to understand that recruiting is not all about going to the biggest school or power conference school.
-If you can play and if you’re good enough, there is a place out there for you.
+We want you to understand that recruiting is not about attending the most prominent or influential conference school.
+If you can play and are good enough, there is a place for you.

-And if you only lock-in to the BIG D1 schools, you will miss a big opportunity to connect with other schools that are willing to give you a scholarship and may be a better fit for you.
+And if you only lock into the BIG D1 schools, you will miss a significant opportunity to connect with other schools willing to give you a scholarship and maybe a better fit for you.